ExpressLRS/Docs/docs/quick-start/transmitters/axisflying-thor.md

 Once it's done, it should open the Target folder for you where the `AXIS_THOR_2400_TX-<version>.bin` file is.
 Do not close this window so you can easily locate the correct file to upload to the module.

-The next steps will require the [ExpressRLS Lua script] (right-click, save as).
+The next steps will require the [ExpressLRS Lua script] (right-click, save as).
 Download the ExpressLRS Lua script and save it to your Radio's `/Scripts/Tools` folder.
 Insert/attach your module into your module bay and make sure it's not loose and there's a proper connection with the radio (see the [Radio Preparation](tx-prep.md) page).
 Execute the ExpressLRS Lua script by pressing "System Menu" on your radio and then under Tools, select `ExpressLRS`.

 <figure markdown>
 ![Lua Script](../../assets/images/lua1.jpg)